-- each Outside Director is granted an option to purchase shares of common stock with an aggregate grant date value equal to \$40,000 upon his or her initial election to the Board with an exercise price equal to the fair market value of our common stock on the date of the grant; and - each Outside Director is granted an award of shares of common stock with an aggregate grant date value equal to \$40,000 three business days following the last day of each fiscal year, subject to proration for any partial fiscal year of service.
+- in connection with his or her initial election to the Board, each Outside Director is granted an option to purchase shares of common stock with an aggregate grant date value equal to \$40,000, with an exercise price equal to the fair market value of our common stock on the date of the grant.
+Pursuant to the proposed amendments, the timing of such initial grant is being modified from (x) three business days following his or her initial election to the Board, to (y) the date he or she commences service on the Board; and - each Outside Director is granted an award of shares of common stock with an aggregate grant date value equal to \$40,000 three business days following the last day of each fiscal year, subject to proration for any partial fiscal year of service.